artacone/philosophers/README.md

 # philosophers
-Project explores the basics of threading a process. (+ mutexes and semaphores)
+Project explores the basics of multithreading.
+It introduces the problem of deadlocks and data races.
+To solve those mutexes and semaphores are used.